chibisov/drf-extensions/docs/index.md

 #### Accessing settings

-If you need to access the values of DRF-exteinsions API settings in your project, you should use the `extensions_api_settings` object.
+If you need to access the values of DRF-extensions API settings in your project, you should use the `extensions_api_settings` object.
 For example:

     from rest_framework_extensions.settings import extensions_api_settings